13. Paths Cross

 “He was found this morning.
 At his place.
 Leaped off a three-story staircase onto cement.
 Unless he was thrown off.”

-A sound full of emotional pain and Luci took her hand from her mouth crying, “Oh my God is Carla okay?”
+A sound full of emotional pain and Luci cried, “OhmyGodisCarlaokay?”

 Like a moan, “Mario’s.”

-Luci’s vision began to blur and she reached out, thinking she was going to faint; Kevin, grabbing her by the wrists and steadying her.
+Luci’s vision began to blur and she reached out, thinking she was going to faint.

-Luci yanked her hands back and stared up at Kevin, voice strained, as though she were struggling for air, “Leslie?”
+She yanked her hand back and said, voice strained, as though struggling for air, “Leslie?”

 Crying out as though wounded, Luci lunged at Kevin, throwing her arms around him, clinging to the tall newspaper guy as though he were a pillar to life itself.

-Planted her face against his chest and cried, “Oh no no no no.”
+Planted her face against his chest and her boobs flopped against his belly as she cried, “Oh no-no-no-no-no.”

-Putting hands gently to her shoulders, Kevin eased her away.
+Kevin put his hands gently to her shoulders to ease her away.

 “I have his cell.”